 The local held general membership and steering committee meetings on May 10 at the Shaw library.
 The agenda for the general membership meeting involved electing members of the steering committee and discussing DSA’s role in the Bernie Sanders presidential campaign, including what the local could and couldn’t do in an independent campaign.
 Returning to the steering committee were Jose Gutierrez (co-chair), Andy Feeney, Ingrid Goldstrom, Bryan Kovalick and Kurt Stand.
 Former SC member Carolyn Byerly also was elected, as was new SC member Jonathan Phipps.
 At the same membership meeting, the members agreed to form several committees/working groups.
-A revival of a feminist working group on women’s issues would be led by Goldstrom, Byerly and Ross Templeton.
-A new initiative, is on gentrification and housing, was to be coordinated by Andy Feeney.
+A revival of a feminist working group on women’s issues would be led by Goldstrom and Byerly.
+A new initiative on gentrification and housing was to be coordinated by Andy Feeney.

 The DSA Book Club met in the Kogod Courtyard at National Portrait Gallery on May 17 to discuss Moral Politics: How Liberals and Conservatives Think by George Lakoff.

 The local was a co-sponsor of one of DC LaborFest’s film offerings, “Northern Lights,” which was shown on Wednesday, May 20, at the AFI Theater in Silver Spring.
 The 1978 documentary, a winner of the Cannes Film Festival’s prize for best debut film, dramatized the organizing efforts of the Nonpartisan League, an early 20th-century progressive movement originating among North Dakota farmers.